adamreeve/npTDMS/README.txt

 What Currently Doesn't Work
 ---------------------------

-This module doesn't support TDMS files with XML headers and some data types, eg. strings, time stamps and extended floating point values.
+This module doesn't support TDMS files with XML headers or files with string or extended floating point data.

 Contributors/Thanks
 -------------------